sercanisli/album-mate-app/README.md

 This project is developed using React.
-The API request was received using the Redux Toolkit.
+The API request was received using the Redux Toolkit Query.
 Metarial UI was used for the UI.

 # Getting Started with Create React App